5 Incredible Reasons the Yukon Should Be Top of Your Travel List

 Whitehorse, Canada

-Given its name, the house special here is no surprise: maple BBQ salmon served on top of a half rack of smoked pork ribs, garlic mash and roasted veg.
+At Klondike Rib & Salmon, a charming eatery with a 19th-century pioneer vibe, the house special is no surprise: maple BBQ salmon served on top of a half rack of smoked pork ribs, garlic mash and roasted veg.
 Leave room for a slice of bumbleberry pie topped with a generous scoop of vanilla ice-cream.

 Go on the ultimate road trip